nanodlp/docs/manual/settings.md

 Change to the majority of NanoDLP options will be applied on-fly, that means you can change parameter during printing and see the result of those changes.
 But some parameters require re-slicing of the plate and would not applied during printing and will require plate regeneration.

 ## Printer Type

 NanoDLP supports different printer types and each one does have different properties and behavior.

-### Projector / UV LCD
+### Projector / LCD

-This the default printer type.
-It is the only printer type support direct control.
-All fields behave as expected for shield control.
+This is the default printer type and the only one that currently supports direct control.
+All settings function as intended for shield control.

-### Laser
-If you are using galvo laser type printer for SLA or SLS, this is the printer type you need to choose.
-In addition to usual "Projector LCD" type printers, instead of curing layer it generate gcode for shield in order to move laser source in x/y plane.

-### Non-Stop Printer
-On this mode, only before and layer curing actions happen and after layer skipped.
-The most of actions for this printer type being run in parallel to speedup printing.

-### High Resolution Printer
-Instead of relaying on NanoDLP to control cure time, shield need to control cure time.
-Layers being displayed at the start of each layer, but it expected printer to cure layer just after UV LED on.
-It is suitable for fast high resolution printers (8k+).
+When a ([code for cure]({{<ref "code">}})) is provided instead of relying on NanoDLP's default, the shield itself takes over cure time management.
+In this scenario, each layer is displayed entirely before the shield activates the UV LED to cure it.
+This approach is ideal for fast, high-resolution printers (8k+).

 ```
 [[MoveCounterSet 0]]